Introduction to this document

 Conditional offer

-Our Offer of Appointment Letter makes a job offer conditional on a number of documents being produced, including two satisfactory references, evidence of the employee’s right to work in the UK, a satisfactory medical report, a basic/standard/enhanced certificate issued by the Disclosure and Barring Service, proof of the employee’s stated qualifications and UK driving licence.
-These are all optional conditions and you should choose which ones apply to the particular job role, but as a minimum you should look for satisfactory references and proof of eligibility to work in the UK.
+Our Offer of Appointment Letter makes a job offer conditional on a number of documents being produced, including two satisfactory references, evidence of the employee’s right to work in the UK, a satisfactory medical report, a basic/standard/enhanced disclosure certificate issued by the Disclosure and Barring Service, proof of the employee’s stated qualifications and UK driving licence.
+It also makes the job offer conditional on other matters too, such as the employee being free to start employment by a set date and not having lied on their CV or during the interview and selection process.
+These are all optional conditions and you should choose which ones apply to the particular job role, but as a minimum you should look for satisfactory references and proof of right to work in the UK.

 Unfulfilled conditions

-So what happens if a poor reference comes back, the DBS criminal records check reveals criminal convictions which make the employee unsuitable for the job role, or they fail to produce the required documentation demonstrating their right to work in the UK (or you’re unable to confirm right to work through the Home Office online right to work checking service)?
+So what happens if a poor reference comes back, the DBS criminal record check reveals criminal convictions which make the employee unsuitable for the job role, or they fail to produce the required documentation demonstrating their right to work in the UK (or you’re unable to confirm right to work through the Home Office online right to work checking service)?
 Provided the offer of appointment was clearly conditional on (a) the required documentation being produced within a reasonable timeframe, and (b) the produced documentation being, in your opinion, satisfactory, you can withdraw the job offer without legal redress.
 It’s important to make the offer conditional on the produced documentation being satisfactory in your opinion, and not satisfactory under an objective test, as this will avoid arguments as to what’s satisfactory and what isn’t, particularly when it comes to references.
+You can also withdraw the job offer where any other conditions set out in the offer of employment have clearly not been fulfilled.
 To withdraw the conditional job offer, simply write to the employee explaining that one or more of the conditions under which the offer was made have not been fulfilled and setting out what the problem is.
 Your letter should then confirm that, because of this, the offer of employment is withdrawn with immediate effect.
 This is all covered in our Letter Withdrawing Conditional Offer of Appointment.

 Unconditional job offers